heroLFG/hugo-herolfg-site/content/posts/the-engineer.md

 What deserves my attention?
 Husband, Father, Engineer

+Why do I publicly talk to strangers?
+Teach how to Listen, Learn, Love, and Respect
+    - How can I relate with others?
+        - Start by stating intentions.
+        - End by stating highlights in reference to the intentions.
+        - Roles
+            - Speaker: do not speak for too long.
+            - Listener: take notes then reflect.
+            - Reflector: share interpretation to the speaker's satisfaction.
+        - Recognition
+            - Social awareness game: empathy practice; listener focuses on speaker's experiences; avoid acting like the coach;
+            - Self awareness game: identify emotions practice; notice what arises within self;
+        - Regulation
+            - Self management game: be impeccable;
+            - Relationship management game: conflict resolution; error correction;
+        - Sensemaking game:
+            - identify the topic
+            - take turns being speaker, listener, and reflector
+        - Notes:
+            - Bad coaches don't like being coached.

+### interview questions

+What do you think about reputation and status?

+What are you passionate about?
+    - What do you consciously give your attention to?
+    - What unconsciously grips your attention?

+What are your game theories and strategies?
+    - What are your values and your hierarchy of values?
+    - What are your moral foundations?

 ### people and ideas

 Anatol Rapoport and tit-for-tat
-    - won tournament based on Robert Axelrod's Evolution of Cooperation
+    - won tournament based on Robert Axelrod's Evolution of Cooperation Be nice.
+Retaliate.
+Be forgiving.
     - science for peace (http://scienceforpeace.ca/ - does not appear to uphold personal responsibility)
         - what about create a better game?
         - what about tribalism?